krlk89/sub_dl/README.md

     pip install -r requirements.txt

 ## How to use:
 1. On the first launch your input is needed for generating the configuration file.
-You can later change these preferences by launching the script as ./sub_dl.py -c.
+You can later change the preference by launching the script as ./sub_dl.py -c.
     ```
     ./sub_dl.py
     Type your media directory: /home/user/Downloads
-    Type your preferred subtitle language (e.g. English): English
     ```

 2. Choose movies/tv shows for which you want to download subtitles.
 You can choose a single release (*e.g.* 1) or a range of releases (*e.g.* 1-2).